 In this chapter, we will talk about the following topics:

 This entrepreneurial boom in digital startups is primarily due to the tools and technologies of startups becoming cheap and ubiquitous.
-Creating a full-fledged web application takes a lot less time and skill than it used to, thanks to powerful frameworks.
+Creating a fully fledged web application takes a lot less time than it used to, thanks to powerful frameworks.

-Beginners often discover design issues late in their project.
-Soon, they would attempt to solve the same problems others have faced again and again.
+With a gentle learning curve, even first-time programmers can learn to create web applications easily.
+However, soon they would keep solving the same problems others have been facing again and again.
 This is where understanding patterns can really help save their time.

 Every web application is different, like a piece of handcrafted furniture.
-You will rarely find a mass-produced sofa meeting all your needs perfectly.
-Even if you start with a basic requirement, such as a blog or social network, your needs will slowly grow, and you can easily end up with a lot of half-baked solutions duct-taped onto a once simple cookie cutter solution.
+You will rarely find a mass-produced one meeting all your needs perfectly.
+Even if you start with a basic requirement, such as a blog or a social network, your needs will slowly grow, and you can easily end up with a lot of half-baked solutions duct-taped onto a once-simple cookie cutter solution.

-The out-of-the-box admin interface, one of Django's unique features, is extremely helpful for early data entry and administration.
+The out-of-the-box admin interface, one of Django's unique features, is extremely helpful for early data entry and testing.
 Django's documentation has been praised for being extremely well-written for an open source project.

 Finally, Django has been battle-tested in several high traffic websites.
-It has an exceptionally sharp focus on security with protection against common attacks such as Cross-site scripting (XSS), Cross-site request forgery (CSRF) to evolving security threats such as weak password hashing algorithms.
+It has an exceptionally sharp focus on security with protection against common attacks such as Cross-site scripting (XSS) and Cross-site request forgery (CSRF).

-Although you can use Django to build any kind of web application in theory, it might not be the best for every use case.
-For example, to prototype a simple web service in an embedded system with tight memory constraints, you might want to use Flask, while you might eventually move to Django for its robustness and features.
+Although in theory, you can use Django to build any kind of web application, it might not be the best for every use case.
+For example, to build a real-time interface for web-based chat, you might want to use Tornado, while the rest of your web app can still be done in Django.
 Choose the right tool for the job.

 Some of the built-in features, such as the admin interface, might sound odd if you are used to other web frameworks.
 To understand the design of Django, let's find out how it came into being.

 In the fall of 2003, two programmers, Adrian Holovaty and Simon Willison, working at the Lawrence Journal-World newspaper, were working on creating several local news websites in Kansas.
-These sites, including LJWorld.com, Lawrence.com, and KUsports.com, like most news sites were not just content-driven portals chock-full of text, photos, and videos, but they also constantly tried to serve the needs of the local Lawrence community with applications, such as a local business directory, events calendar, and classifieds.
+These sites, including LJWorld.com, Lawrence.com, and KUsports.com—like most news sites were not just content-driven portals chock-full of text, photos, and videos, but they also constantly tried to serve the needs of the local Lawrence community with applications, such as a local business directory, events calendar, classifieds, and so on.

 By July 2005, this web development framework was released as Django (pronounced Jang-Oh) under an open source Berkeley Software Distribution (BSD) license.
 It was named after the legendary jazz guitarist Django Reinhardt.
 And the rest, as they say, is history.

-django.models.*, rather than being directly imported from the
+django.models.*, rather than directly importing them from the

 models.py module they were defined in.